-How does the proposal contribute to the conservation of waterfowl habitat? (see TAQ #1 example)
+How does the proposal contribute to the conservation of waterfowl habitat?
+(See TAQ #1 example)

 To assist you with developing TAQ 1, contact the Migratory Bird Joint Venture for your project's area for guidance on completing this section.
-Complete the table below using the waterfowl species lists provided, indicating the species that will be affected by grant and match work (do NOT include non-match).
+Complete the table below using the priority waterfowl species lists provided in Attachment A, indicating the species that will be affected by grant and match work (do NOT include non-match).
 Under "Explanation of Benefits", succinctly explain how the proposal will impact waterfowl species.
 If the proposal is a phase of an ongoing project, address only the current phase activity/acreage.
+All narrative information should be within the table below.